TheMediocritist/snag/README.md

 # snag
-Copy primary display to a secondary framebuffer for display on a Sharp Memory LCD
+Copy primary display to a secondary framebuffer for display on a Sharp Memory LCD.
+Intended for use with [Beeperberry](https://beepberry.sqfmi.com) to enable fast copying of HDMI data to its display.

+Forked from https://github.com/AndrewFromMelbourne/raspi2fb with the following changes:
+* copies 16-bit HDMI buffer to 8-bit Sharp display buffer
+* displays coloured buffer data using Bayer dithering to maintain integrity/accuracy of any black & white data

 # usage